-At times in your life, you will arrive at a point when you need to decide between the two equally-good sounding options.
+At times in your life, you will arrive at a point when you need to decide between the two equally good sounding options.
 You will feel one of the choices is “right”.
 Other isn’t.
 One of the picks will result in instant gratification.
 The other will give you long term benefits.
-Arguments exist for both the sides but you, probably like me, remain confused.
+Arguments exist for both sides, but you, probably like me, remain confused.

 I have thought over this question for a long time.
 It keeps biting me.
 I arrived at some conclusion; you’re welcome to question it.
-It is based on anecdotes and some limited literature.
+My ascertainment and the rest of this article is based on anecdotes and some limited literature.

-I then remember Prof Swain’s class, who was teaching us Philosophy and Ethics.
-The first thing he taught us: law and ethics are not the same.
+I then remember Prof Swain’s class on philosophy and ethics.
+He started the course by noting the difference between law and ethics.
 If you were to understand them through Venn diagrams, laws would lie inside the circle of ethics.
 Therefore, even if something isn’t explicitly prohibited, it’s not the ethical thing to do.

 Next, he taught us about the various ethical perspectives.
 Law of Means.
 Aristotle.
 Egoistic Approach.
 More like them.
 However, utilitarianism stood out.
-It was a bit different than the others.
-It understood that decisions would lead to some people’s happiness and some other's suppression of interests.
+It was a bit different from the others.
+It understood that decisions would lead to some people’s happiness and others' suppression of interests.
 It advised for “maximum happiness of maximum number”.
-Another argument attacked it saying gang-rape could be justified by this logic of utilitarianism.
-Although the case was overarched, I got the point.
-This theory could not give me the right answer to what is right.
+Another argument attacked it, saying this logic of utilitarianism could justify genocides.
+That argument is overblown, but I got the idea.
+This theory could not give me the correct answer to what is right.

 Then, I took a workshop class by three different professors where we discussed all Volkswagen dieselgate fiasco.
-Before taking that course, I had concluded that the managers of Volkswagen were to be blamed for the debacle.
-However, after reading the case materials, I learned that they were not all to be blamed.
-The focal point was when the customers were asked by the company to bring back the car so that a specific diesel device could be plugged out.
-The consumers were enraged – they didn’t want low mileage cars – who cares about pollution anyway than the government itself.
+Before taking that course, I concluded that Volkswagen’s managers were to be blamed for the debacle.
+However, after reading the case materials, I learned that they were not the only ones who had committed something wrong.
+The most striking point in the case was when the company asked the customers to bring back the car so that Volkswagen could plug out a specific diesel device; the consumers were enraged.
+They didn’t want low mileage cars – who cares about pollution anyway than the government itself.

-To prepare me for that day, I decided to build on a framework to determine the ethical, based on my limited understanding.
-On the very least, I won’t regret choosing an apple over an orange twenty years down the line.
-A large part of it was borrowed from Bhagwat Gita, an excellent life book that first my mother suggested me to read and till today I keep a copy of it with me.
+To prepare me for that day, I decided to build on a framework to determine the ethics based on my limited understanding.
+At the very least, I won’t regret choosing an apple over an orange twenty years down the line.
+I borrowed a large part of it from Bhagwat Gita, an excellent life book that first my mother suggested I read, and always kept a copy with me ever since.

 First, I should decide what my karma is — the purpose.
 The Matrix (movie series) showed that even a program has its karma and purpose.
 I am here for a specific task which I should pursue at all costs.
-As a CEO, one must increase shareholder value.
-As a family guardian, one must take care of family members.
-As a policeman, one must guard the city and its residents.
-As Yama, one must kill people when it’s their time.
+A CEO must increase shareholder value.
+A family guardian must take care of family members.
+A police officer must guard the city and its residents.
+Yama must let people die when it’s their time.
 It’s their sacred duty - their karma - their purpose.

 Then, I should understand that my stay here is forever.
 This part here is in the schema of the long journey that I must undertake.
 I want to add the reference to immortal atman (soul) being reborn here, but that would make it very dramatic.

-Saying it concisely, keep in mind two things: your duty and that it's a part of the journey.
+Keep in mind two things: your duty and that everything is a part of the journey.
 It will help you decide what is right: when you have to choose between the options, X and Y, choose the one which is your duty to, not forgetting the long-term impact of the decision.

-In most cases, these two rules (karma and immortality) would lead you to a definite answer.
+These two rules (karma and immortality) would lead you to a definite answer in most cases.
 Right or not, that’s another debate – who decides what’s right anyway – but at least you won’t have regrets.